FreeAndFair/ColoradoRLA/test/smoketest/README.md

 This smoketest has been tested against master commit d91c667.
 See results in smoketest.*.out, generated like this:

-# Find most recent master commit in git log.
+* Find most recent master commit in git log.
-$ time ./smoketest.bash 2>&1 | tee smoketest.<commit>.out
+* Run `time ./smoketest.bash 2>&1 | tee smoketest.<commit>.out`

+## Installing Test Dependencies
 For now, you'll need to install [zerotest](https://github.com/jjyr/zerotest) to run these tests, and/or generate new ones in the same way.

 This is mainly tested with python3, but has been seen to work on python2 also.
+You will need this library for some of the tests:

 `pip install zerotest`

+or `pip3 install zerotest` (or similar) if you have multiple Python installations.

+## Running a smoketest

 The current tests are based on the cvrs at `test/e-1/arapahoe-regent-3-clear-CVR_Export.csv`